-GFDRR will harness the full breadth of disaster risk management (DRM) and cross-sectoral expertise within the World Bank to drive scalable and sustainable solutions.
+GFDRR will harness the full breadth of DRM and crosssectoral expertise within the World Bank to drive scalable and sustainable solutions.
 Drawing on a network of World Bank professionals and sector experts based in country offices, GFDRR will strengthen country-level engagement and help ensure that DRM is embedded across key sectors of development planning and investment.